 A project of GlobeMed

-GlobeMed at Loyola partners with Jambi Huasi in Otavalo, Ecuador to improve women's health and build capacity at a primary care clinic.
+GlobeMed at Loyola partners with Jambi Huasi in Otavalo, Ecuador to support maternal and child health and to advocate for indigenous rights.

 Who We Are // GlobeMed at Loyola